 Glossary of terms & Definitions

-Describes children who live in a home in which there is domestic violence.
-These children may also be called “children who have been exposed to a batterer, battering behavior, or to domestic violence”.
-These children may see or hear the physical violence, see the aftermath, be used as pawns or weapons against the adult victim, or become intentional or unintentional targets of an abuser.
+This term describes a child who lives in a home in which there is domestic violence.
+These children may also be called “children who have been exposed to a batterer or battering behavior”.
+These children may see or hear the physical and/or psychological violence, see the aftermath, be used as pawns or weapons against the adult victim, or become intentional or unintentional targets of an abuser.
 They live in an environment of fear, unpredictability, and confusion.

 Note: Many professionals, including some RHY providers, may use the term “domestic violence victims” to include the children and young people who have lived in a home where one adult is using power and control tactics to abuse the other adult.
 Generally in the domestic violence field, domestic violence is understood to occur between adults in intimate, familial, or spousal relationships (see definition below), and domestic violence in and of itself is not child abuse.
 If the child him/herself were being physically, emotionally, sexually abused or neglected by a parent, relative, or other primary caregiver, it is more accurate and appropriate to distinguish this as child abuse rather than domestic violence.